RETURN to Periodic Table

 Electron Orbital Hybridization

 Through hybridization, the four 2nd shell electrons now have equal energy (degenerate) and they can achieve maximum stability by assuming a tetrahedral arrangement around the core electron shell.
 Carbon is therefore the first atom that can achieve this 4-directional electron geometry on its own, which is why carbon typically makes 4 bonds.
-(The wireframe indicates the boundary of the n=2 shell.)
+(The large wireframe below indicates the boundary of the n=2 shell.)

 Carbon has a smaller atomic radius than boron.
 (This square represents the size of the largest atom).